ms-arch-mvp/io_scene_mw_mvp/README.md

 ### Filter\_Best\_LOD

 * Added `filter_best_lod` setting.
-* Only imports the first LOD branch.
+* Imports the first LOD branch only.
+* Checks if the NiLODNode structure is valid with at least two NiNode children.

 ### Empty Root Safeguard